victoriaolanipekun/SEI56-Project-3/README.md

 ```
 <h4>User Controller</h4>

-* The controller holds functionalities that will enable users to register and login through the `auth.js` file
+* The controller holds functionalities that will enable users to register and login through the `auth.js` file.
 * The example below shows the process of registering a new user to the database, using the create method.

 ```javascript